john-dufrene-dev/sonata-platform/README.md

 - All missing translations (IN PROGRESS)
 - Custom Media and User CSS
 - Finish all api for user (IN PROGRESS)
-- Create Command to install project
+- Create Command to install project (IN PROGRESS)
 - Create Fixtures for user/admin (IN PROGRESS)
 - SEO default pages (IN PROGRESS)
+- remove all service "public: true"

 ```